aspose-slides/Aspose.Slides-Products/slides/en/net/merger/image-to-bmp/_index.md

 ---
-title:  Merge HTML Files in C#
+title:  Merge Image to BMP in C#
-url: /net/merger/html-to-html
+url: /net/merger/image-to-bmp
-keywords: Merge HTML, HTML to HTML, Join HTML, Combine HTML, C# API, .NET Library
+keywords: Image to BMP, Merge image to BMP, Join image to BMP, Combine images, Image, BMP, C# API, .NET Library
-description: Merge HTML to HTML in C#.
-Use .NET library API to combine HTML files
+description: Merge Image to BMP in C#.
+Use .NET library API to combine Images
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge HTML in C#" h2="Powerful cross-platform .NET API for merging HTML files using C# code on NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge Image to BMP in C#" h2="Powerful cross-platform .NET API for merging Image to BMP files using C# code on NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms" >}}

-{{% blocks/products/pf/feature-page-section h2="Merge HTML to HTML using Aspose.Slides" %}}
+{{% blocks/products/pf/feature-page-section h2="Merge Image to BMP using Aspose.Slides" %}}

-[**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/) is a powerful .NET library used to create, convert, merge, and manipulate presentations, HTML files, and other documents.
-When you merge HTML to HTML, you are effectively combining the contents from 2 documents to obtain one HTML file.
-Aspose.Slides allows you merge HTML docs in different ways.
-You get to merge HTML with all their texts, formatting,styles, etc.
+[**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/) is a powerful .NET library used to create, convert, merge, and manipulate presentations, PDFs, images, and other files.
+When you merge image to BMP, you are effectively combining images to obtain a single BMP file.

 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Merge HTML to HTML in C#" %}}
+{{% blocks/products/pf/feature-page-section  h2="Merge Image to BMP in C#" %}}
-Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), you can merge HTML files quickly with just a few lines of code
+Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), you can merge image to BMP quickly with just a few lines of code

-{{% blocks/products/pf/agp/code-block title="C# code for merging HTML to HTML" offSpacer="true" %}}
+{{% blocks/products/pf/agp/code-block title="C# code for merging Image to BMP" offSpacer="true" %}}
 ```cs
 xxx
 ```